isomerpages/nlb-exhibitions/_punggolstories/1a-punggolstories-about.md

         <div class="col is-full padding--top--lg">
         <p>Words That Move brings Sing Lit poems to life through beautiful animation and fun interactivity.
 It is a new feature unique to Punggol Regional Library's Stories Come Alive Room.</p>

-        <p>Poems in English, Chinese, Malay and Tamil are projected onto the walls of the Stories Come Alive Room with animation, light and sound effects to create an immersive experience.
-Patrons can tap on the poems to unlock related images.</p>
+        <p>Poems in English, Chinese, Malay and Tamil are projected onto the walls with animation, light and sound effects to create an immersive experience.
+Visitors can tap on the poems to unlock related images.</p>

-        <p><em>Punggol Stories</em> at Words That Move features poems that highlight the experience of moving from kampongs to HDB estates:
+        <p><em>Punggol Stories</em> at Words That Move features four poems that highlight the experience of moving from kampongs to HDB estates:
         <ul>
             <li><em>Punggol</em> by Ronald JJ Wong</li>